Tax information, hints and news. Exclusive for overseas property investors and owners.

 French income tax

-If you are a non-resident taxpayer and you receive income from a French source (when you are renting out the property), you are obliged to declare it and file a French tax return for non-residents (also known as a French tax declaration or French income tax return).
+If you are a non-resident taxpayer and you receive income from a French source (when you are renting out the property), you are obliged to declare it and file a French property tax return for non-residents (also known as a French tax declaration or French income tax return).

 It’s important to remember that there is no reporting threshold, which means that any profit should be reported, even if it’s non-taxable.